Sohaibpanwala/Sohaibpanwala.github.io/index.md

-Hi!
+Hi

+Welcome to my blog **--Iteration #1--**.
+This is my space for showcasing my work and future plans.

-Welcome to my blog --Iteration #1--.
-I called it as such after getting frustrated trying to do the silly fantastical things and then realizing that a good simple "minimum viable product", is better than a half done fancy idea.
-So this is the first iteration of my blog.
-I plan on using this space to showcase some of my work.
+I called it as such after getting frustrated trying to build a very fancy site for hours and it blowing up in my face.
+Then coming to the conclusion that a good simple "minimum viable product" to build off of, is better than a half done brilliant idea.
+So this is the first iteration of my space.